DavisRansom/team-builder-application/README.md

 ## Getting Started

-*To get started simply type in npm install to add the necessary Node.js libraries to the project and type node index.js into the command line.
-Then, a series of questions will prompt the user and he/she can build the team.
+*To get started simply type in npm install to add the necessary Node.js libraries to the project and then type node index.js into the command line.
+Then, a series of questions will prompt the user and he/she can build their Tech Team.

 ### Dependencies
 * Node.js is required to run this program